phamquiluan/hfaw/README.md

 ## Prerequisites

-We recommend using machines equipped with at least 8 cores, 16GB RAM, and ~30GB available disk space with Ubuntu 22.04 or Ubuntu 20.04, and Python3.10 installed to stably reproduce the experimental results in our paper.
+We recommend using machines equipped with at least 8 cores, 16GB RAM, and ~30GB available disk space with Ubuntu 22.04 or Ubuntu 20.04, and Python3.10 or above.

 ## Installation

 The `default` environment, which is used for most methods, can be easily installed as follows.
-We require Ubuntu and Python 3.10 to reproduce our results stably.
 Detailed installation instructions for all methods are in [SETUP.md](SETUP.md).

 Open your terminal and run the following commands